timeline-monoid/timeline-monoid/README.md

  ```
 is it really an empty `timeline`?

-The fact is it is not empty because actually, we occationally "manually" update the `timeline` value as
+The fact is it is not empty because actually, we occasionally "manually" update the `timeline` value as

 ```js
     a[now] = 1;
  ```
-Nevertheless the argument of`timeline` in empty, various inputs would happen to the `timeline`.
-In a sense, implicitly, our real-world events or time function of the world:`f(t)` are encapsulated to it.
+The argument of `timeline` in empty, Nevertheless, various inputs would happen to the `timeline`.
+In a sense, implicitly, our real-world events or time function of the world: `f(t)` are encapsulated to it.

 ```js
     const a = T(realWorldTimeFunction);